Key Points:

 Dostert’s use of IBM’s sound system marked a significant technological advancement.
 Earlier systems had speeches translated in advance, which were then read into a microphone while the original speech was delivered.
 However, this version of consecutive interpretation lacked the flexibility required for real-time interactions, particularly in fast-paced legal environments like the Nuremberg Trials.

 As technology improved, the equipment used for simultaneous interpretation became more sophisticated.
 Specialized simultaneous interpretation equipment, such as headsets and microphones, allowed interpreters to manage high-pressure environments.
+Soundproof booths were introduced to minimize distractions and ensure clarity, while multi-channel audio systems enabled participants to select their preferred language instantly.
+These innovations significantly increased efficiency and accuracy in multilingual proceedings.
 What is an example of simultaneous in English?
 The Nuremberg Trials are often cited as a key historical example where simultaneous interpretation was used extensively in a legal context.
+The success of this system laid the foundation for modern conference interpretation and continues to influence international events, diplomatic meetings, and global summits today.

 Sight Translation at the Nuremberg Trials